embed-dsp/ed_git_guides/readme.txt

 # Create and checkout a branch all in one
 git checkout -b br1

+# See what has changed between the current branch br1 and the master branch
+git diff master

 # Merge br1 branch into master branch
 git checkout master